That is a very good question. It all has to do with a bishop who put the church on the wrong foot very early in Christian history.

 Willingly or unwillingly, theologians felt compelled to follow the tradition settled by Papias: (1) the theory of the oral tradition as a source for the Gospels, and (2) translation of Jesus’s words in an early stage.
 Today the supposed language of Jesus is Aramaic (instead of Greek).
 Consequently the theological result would be: the original words of Jesus are lost.
 Beyond doubt we are confronted here with dark and hurtful theological failures.
 How do we get out of this stranglehold?

 Many of the bystanders compiled narratives, and their work were in writing.
-We know that, as Luke followed later their example when he wrote his Gospel for Theophilus: it seemed fitting for me as well … to write … (v.
+We know that, as Luke followed later their example, just as he wrote in v.
+3: it seemed fitting for me as well … to write … (v.
 3).

 The eyewitnesses delivered also being servants of the spoken word.
 They delivered during the spoken word, but not orally, as they would disturb the spoken word.
-Consequently they could only deliver in writing.
+Consequently they could only deliver in writing during the spoken word.
 They brought out reports for the bystanders (the public).

 In the blessed atmosphere of Jesus’s presence each was willing to share the information to others to create their own narrative.
 Back home, many were able to read and tell at home about what had happened.